An international team of scientists and students, led by the Arctic University of Norway, and including chemists and ...

 Climate change and the associated rising temperatures are melting more and more frozen ground in the Arctic.
-This dissolved ...
+This dissolved matter contains large amounts of organic carbon which is flowing into the ...

 As Earth warms, the Arctic Ocean’s ability to absorb carbon dioxide from the atmosphere is waning due to melting permafrost and worsening coastal erosion, according to new research.
 A study published ...